CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-creates.md

-# Feedback loops for clicks
+# Feedback loops for profile creations

 If you set up a profile creation feedback loop, the Marketing Suite notifies you in realtime whenever a profile or subprofile is created within your account's databases.